graphsense/graphsense-tagpacks/README.md

 # GraphSense TagPacks

-A TagPack is a collection of attribution tags, which associate cryptoasset addresses with real-world actors such as exchanges.
+A TagPack is a collection of attribution tags, which associate cryptoasset addresses or GraphSense entities with real-world actors such as exchanges.

 This repository provides a curated collection of TagPacks, which have been collected from **public sources** either by the GraphSense team or from other